 These errors mostly occur due to failures on the Outlook, in case when client incorrectly updates MAPI flags during mailbox folders elements processing.
 Most often, this happens with shared mailboxes which is used by several users simultaneously.
 In most cases, the user may not even be aware of the presence of errors in the connected mailbox or folders, formally everything is working fine.
 However, with some errors, the user may experience problems while accessing the mailbox or certain folders, viewing or deleting emails or folders, etc.

 - Complete unmounting of mailbox store and checking it with Isinteg.exe (Information Store Integrity Checker) utility which allows to fix damages in Exchange base on application level.
-This method requires quite long mail service down time for all users whose mailboxes are allocated in disconnected database.Note.
+This method requires quite long mail service downtime for all users whose mailboxes are allocated in a disconnected database.Note.
 In some cases, you can try to move all user`s mailboxes to the “healthy” mailbox database.
-In this case you can check store integrity without disabling a large number of users.
-However, this technique is not always applicable for the various reasons.
+In this case, you can check store integrity without disabling a large number of users.
+However, this technique is not always applicable for various reasons.

-- Restore the Exchange database from backup (How to backup Exchange 2013 mailbox database), import data from a specific mailbox to PST file and further data transfer to re-created mailbox.
-This method has one disadvantage – all emails which got to user`s mailbox after last backup execution time can be lost.
+- Restore the Exchange database from backup, import data from a specific mailbox to PST file, and further data transfer to the re-created mailbox.
+This method has one disadvantage – all emails which got to the user`s mailbox after the last backup execution time can be lost.

 You can use this cmdlet to find, repair, and monitor corrupted mailboxes in all supported versions of Exchange 2010, 2013, and 2016.

 The syntax of New-MailboxRepairRequest cmdlet is as follows:

 New-MailboxRepairRequest -Mailbox -CorruptionType <MailboxStoreCorruptionType> [-Archive ] [-Confirm ] [-DetectOnly ] [-DomainController ] [-WhatIf ]